pbryan9/fm_qr_code/README.md

 ### What I learned

 This is just the first of hopefully many Frontend Mentor projects.
 I think it's a super useful platform that I expect I'll learn quite a lot from.
-In this particular project I didn't really tap into anything particularly new, but I can say I've not used styled-components very much at all and it was good to get the practice of setting it up & getting more accustomed to the (honestly pretty easy) syntax.
+In this particular project I didn't really tap into anything especially new, but I can say I've not used styled-components very much at all and it was good to get the practice of setting it up & getting more accustomed to the (honestly pretty easy) syntax.

 ## Author